github/personal-website/_posts/2019-04-04-remote-logging.md

 ## Loggly

 [Loggly](https://www.loggly.com) is very expensive, but advanced service in terms of logging .
 They allow you to see insights in your logs and analyse them easily.
 There is a free plan though, but it's very limited even for hobbyist developers, as for me.
-Paid plans offer integrations with various services like JIRA or Github, log history and many more, you can check here.
+Paid plans offer integrations with various services like JIRA or Github, log history and many more, you can check [here](https://www.loggly.com/plans-and-pricing/).
 They're providing `Timber.Tree`, so you basically don't need to bother with writing your own and can start with Loggly right away.
+[Here](https://www.loggly.com/docs/android-logs/) are the instructions for setup Loggly

 ## Papertrail